rustdesk/doc.rustdesk.com/content/self-host/rustdesk-server-pro/license/_index.en.md

 ### Set license

-You will be required to enter license in the web console, or change license later.
+You will be required to enter license in the web console (`http://<host-ip>:21114`), or change license later.

 | Set license | Change license |
 | --- | --- |